 To define a VM storage policy, you use the VM Storage Policy interface.
-Before you can use the VM Storage Policies interface, you must populate it with information about storage entities and data services that are available in your storage environment.
+Before you can use the interface, you must populate it with information about storage entities and data services that are available in your storage environment.

 This information is obtained from storage providers, also called VASA providers.
-Another source are datastore tags.
+Another source is datastore tags.

 Storage Capabilities and Data Services

 Certain datastores, for example, Virtual Volumes and vSAN, are represented by the storage providers.
 Through the storage providers, the datastores can advertise their capabilities in the VM Storage Policy interface.
 The lists of datastore capabilities, data services, and other characteristics with ranges of values populate the VM Storage Policy interface.